During the Storm

 Below, you will see answers to the most frequent questions we receive from customers.

-Please call 911 immediately to report a downed electric line.
+Please call (904) 630-CITY immediately to report a downed electric line.
 Stay away from all downed power lines because they may be energized.
 If you get close enough to an energized power line you can be electrocuted - even without actually touching the wire.

 Consult a private electrician to determine if it is safe to restore power to your home.
 If rising waters approached your home, but just missed coming inside, you may need to have an air conditioning contractor check your heating and cooling system.
 The outdoor unit of the air conditioner typically sits on the ground, lower than the home, so rising water may have gotten into the electrical connections and wiring of the compressor unit control panel.